-Join Matt Piper for an in-depth discussion in this video Audio quantize, part of Up and Running with Reason 8.
+Join Matt Piper for an in-depth discussion in this video Audio quantize, part of Learning Reason 8.

 - One of the things that I think is really cool about Reason, is the way it deals with quantizing audio, and editing audio slices.
 I'll show you what I mean here.
 I have a little track with bass, a couple of Dr. Octo Rex's for percussion, and a keyboard track, and it is the bass audio track that we'll be working with in this lesson. (beat playing) Okay, if I double click in this track, you can see the individual audio slices.